-The National School Nutrition Policy is a significant milestone, achieved by the Government of Jamaica through the Ministry of Education and Youth in association with collaborating Ministries/agencies in guiding the process for the provision of good nutrition coupled with wellness especially for the most vulnerable students in our society.
-This policy will seek to ensure that children entering our educational facilities are exposed to good nutrition and healthy lifestyles.
+The National School Nutrition Policy is a significant milestone, achieved by the Government of Jamaica through the Ministry of Education and Youth (MoEY) and the Ministry of Health and Wellness (MoHW) and other collaborating Ministries/agencies in guiding the process for the provision of good nutrition coupled with wellness especially for the most vulnerable students in our society.
+This policy will seek to ensure that children entering educational facilities are exposed to good nutrition and healthy lifestyles.
 Good nutrition is the lifeblood of any generation.
 Without proper nutrition and physical activity, we are destroying our present generation, leaving little or no hope for the next.
-Over the past seven years, Jamaica has seen an alarming increase in the rate of obesity among our school-age population inclusive of both our boys and girls.
+Over the past seven years, Jamaica has seen an alarming increase in the rate of obesity among our school-age population inclusive of both boys and girls.
 The Ministry of Education and Youth believes that while it is important for us to educate our children, modelling good eating behaviours and practices are as equally beneficial.